 We at Chicago DUKW's buy, sell and restore these vehicles for the private collector as well as for the commercial duck tour operator.
 We perform all types of restorations, including bringing the vehicle up to U.S. Coast Guard specifications for commercial duck tours.

 We have DUKWS in stock for sale NOW.
-These are all our own DUKWS there are

-All of our DUKWS are located about 5 miles North of Chicago's O'hare International Airport.
+Most of our DUKWS are located about 5 miles North of Chicago's O'hare International Airport.
 You are invited to make an appointment and view them before you buy.

 We have original un-restored DUKWs, commercial "Duck Tour" DUKWS, Original collector DUKWS and more.